 IPG’s journey to DevOps

 Since that trial – and subsequent successes – IPG has embraced and developed a DevOps approach to SAP projects.
-When asked how, Ozalp identifies six key factors that need to be considered:
+When asked how, Ozalp identifies five key factors that need to be considered:

 DevOps involves a high volume of separate tasks that need to be continuously managed and reprioritized.
 At IPG all tasks are put into a single repository (Jira), offering a consolidated, clean pipeline of work.
 With all its requests in one tool, IPG’s IT leaders can continuously rank stories to make sure the most important progress.